 STAT 1401

 Welcome to STAT 1401: Elementary Statistics.
 I will deliver our course in a remote modality, which means we do not meet on campus.
 I know many of you are a bit nervous about online learning.
 Please know that I am here to discuss your concerns and support your success in this course.
-Students will receive all the online mentoring and teaching that they show up for.
-However, if you don’t show up online, I cannot help you.
+Students will receive all the online mentoring and teaching that they want.
+However, if you don't ask me for help, I cannot help you.

 In particular, videos can be watched after you login and select our section from your available courses.
 Now select assignments.
 Here you will find videos, homework and eventually tests.
 Videos run anywhere from 3 to 10 minutes.
 In the outline below, I have indicated the required videos.
 Note that we always use technology for complex computations.
 For example, I don't require you to compute standard deviation by hand.
 I do require you to be able to compute standard deviation using the TI-84.
 The assignment of videos reflects this philosophy.
 Particularly noteworthy is that we always compute normal curve values with the TI-84 and NOT with tables.
 Ditto for confidence intervals.
 After watching videos the next critical step is practicing the techniques.
 Watching videos without practicing the techniques is insufficient preparation for tests.
 Videos provide the instruction needed for this course.
 Cramming videos and homework on the day of the test has proven to be wildly insufficient for earning a strong grade.
 Slow and steady wins the race here.
 Hey, look at that!
 Your first lesson in using data.